Xuwx37/scenarios/python/challenge-linear-algebra-solving-with-numpy/step1.md

 # Matrix Inversion

-Write a Python function `invert_matrix(matrix)` that takes a NumPy matrix as input and returns the inverse of the matrix.
+Write a Python function `invert_matrix(matrix)` in `invert_matrix.py` that takes a NumPy matrix as input and returns the inverse of the matrix.
 If the input matrix is not invertible, the function should raise a `ValueError` with an appropriate error message.

 - `numpy.linalg.det(matrix)` function calculates the determinant of the input `matrix`.
 - If the determinant value of the matrix is zero, the `matrix` is not invertible, the function should raise a `ValueError` with an appropriate error message, e.g."Matrix is not invertible".